Kiautschou Bay Leased Territory: Organization and development of the territory

-As the territory was not strictly speaking a colony but a lease, and because of its importance to the German navy, it was not placed under the supervision of the Imperial Colonial Office (Reichskolonialamt) but instead under that of the Imperial Naval Office (the Reichsmarineamt or RMA).
+As the territory was not, strictly speaking, a colony but a lease, and because of its importance to the German navy, it was not placed under the supervision of the Imperial Colonial Office (Reichskolonialamt) but instead under that of the Imperial Naval Office (the Reichsmarineamt or RMA).

 At the top of the territory stood the governor (all five office holders were senior navy officers), who was directly subordinated to the secretary of state of the RMA, Alfred von Tirpitz.
 The governor was head of both the military administration (run by the chief of staff and deputy governor), and the civil administration (managed by the Zivilkommissar).
-Further important functionaries of Kiautschou were the official for the construction of the harbor, and after 1900 the chief justice and the Commissioner for Chinese Affairs.
-The Gouvernementsrat [government council of the territory] and after 1902 the Chinese Committee advised the governor.
-The departments of finance, construction, education and medical services were directly subordinated to the governor, because these were crucial with regard to the idea of a model colony.
+Further important functionaries of Kiautschou were the official for the construction of the harbor, and after 1900, the chief justice and the Commissioner for Chinese Affairs.
+The Gouvernementsrat [government council of the territory] and, after 1902, the Chinese Committee advised the governor.
+The departments of finance, construction, education, and medical services were directly subordinated to the governor, because these were crucial with regard to the idea of a model colony.

-Kiautschou was modernised, with Germany investing upwards of $100 million.
-The impoverished fishing village of Tsingtau was laid out with wide streets, solid housing areas, government buildings, electrification throughout, a sewer system and a safe drinking water supply, a rarity in large parts of Asia at that time and later.
-The area had the highest density of schools and highest per capita student enrollment in all of China, with primary, secondary and vocational schools funded by the Berlin treasury and Protestant and Roman Catholic missions.
+Germany invested upwards of $100 million in modernizing the territory of Kiautschou.
+The impoverished fishing village of Tsingtau was laid out with wide streets, solid housing areas, government buildings, electrification throughout, a sewer system, and a safe drinking water supply, a rarity in large parts of Asia at that time and later.
+The area had the highest density of schools and highest per capita student enrollment in all of China, with primary, secondary, and vocational schools funded by the Berlin treasury and Protestant and Roman Catholic missions.

 With the expansion of economic activity and public works, German banks opened branch offices, the Deutsch-Asiatische Bank being the most prominent.
-The completion of the Shantung Railroad in 1910 provided a connection to the Trans-Siberian Railway and thus allowed travel by train from Tsingtau to Berlin.
+The completion of the Tsingtau-Jinan railway in 1910 provided a connection to the Trans-Siberian Railway and thus allowed travel by train from Tsingtau to Berlin.

+The territory fully implemented Georgist policy.
+Its sole source of government revenue was the land value tax of six percent which it levied in its territory.
+The German colonial empire previously had economic problems with its African colonies caused by land speculation.
+One of the main reasons for using the land value tax in Jiaozhou Bay was to eliminate such speculation, which the policy achieved.

 After the 1911 Revolution, many wealthy Chinese and politically connected ex-officials settled in the leased territory because of the safe and orderly environment it offered.
 Sun Yat-sen visited the Tsingtau area and stated in 1912, “...
 I am impressed.
 The city is a true model for China’s future.”

+Currency

+The Deutsch-Asiatische Bank in Qingdao issued its own dollar banknotes and cent coins, pegged to the value of the Spanish and Mexican silver dollar.
+The notes were printed in German, English, and Chinese and the coins inscribed in German and Chinese.
+The territory also conducted trade based on the Jiaozhou tael, pegged at a slight discount to the haiguan tael used by the Imperial Maritime Customs.